 Find and remove flakey tests

 False negatives slow you down.
 To avoid these, deal with them head-on by isolating known flakey tests before running the test again.
-Anything that fails afterwards you’ll know are genuine.
+Anything that fails afterwards you’ll know is genuine.

 Instead of relying on automation as the savior of testing, you should implement regression test checks to see if anything is actually broken and use manual testing for risks.